razvanbaboiucs/hono-cloudflare-workers-api-starter/README.md

 Run `npm run db:migrate:local` to apply the migrations to your local database.

+### Interact with the deployed D1 database

+You can install the Drizzle Studio chrome extension to interact with the deployed D1 database: open your Cloudflare dashboard and a new popup should appear at the bottom of the page that activates the Drizzle Studio extension.

+You can then query, create, update and delete records in the database, export and import data, and more.

 ## Wrangler

 Wrangler is the cli tool used to deploy workers to Cloudflare and to configure the Cloudflare infrastructure bindings for those workers.